vitorepsantos/java-8/java-8-design-patterns/Creational Patterns - Builder.md

 # Related Patterns

 1. **Abstract Factory** is similar to Builder in that it too may construct complex objects.
-The primary difference is that the Builder pattern focuses on constructing a complex object step by step.
-Abstract Factory's emphasis is on families of product objects (either simple or complex).
+The primary difference is that the **Builder pattern focuses on constructing a complex object step by step**. **Abstract Factory's emphasis is on families of product objects (either simple or complex)**.
 Builder returns the product as a final step, but as far as the Abstract Factory pattern is concerned, the product gets returned immediately.

 2. **A Composite** is what the builder often builds.